Keflavík International Airport: Road

 The airport is located approximately 3 km west of the town of Keflavík, Reykjanesbær.
 The airport is linked to downtown Reykjavík via a 50 km journey on the Route 41 dual carriageway.
 Long-term and short-term parking is available at the airport.
 Taxis are available outside the terminal.
 Rental cars are available from various companies.

 There is a separated pedestrian and bike path from the airport to the town of Keflavík, but not to Reykjavík.

 Bus

-Public buses are operated by Strætó bs on route 55 to Mjódd bus station (located in Reykjavík's suburbs); the public bus stop is not located outside the airport terminal itself, but is located a few hundred metres away, near the car rental area.
+Public buses are operated by Strætó bs on route 55 to Keflavík town and BSÍ bus station in central Reykjavík; the public bus stop is not located outside the airport terminal itself, but is located a few hundred metres away, near the car rental area.

 Coach

-Private companies Flybus, Airport Express and others operate express services to downtown Reykjavík, including to Reykjavík Airport (domestic) as well as stops and transfers to hotels.
+Private companies Flybus, Airport Express and others operate express services to downtown Reykjavík, including to Reykjavík Airport as well as stops and transfers to hotels.